MateuszKubuszok/Closhell/README.md

 ## Suggestions

-Since bash lacks any actuall scoping one could use `()` to create subshells which would contain all newly created variables, aliases etc for themselves.
+Since bash lacks any actual scoping one could use `()` to create subshells which would contain all newly created variables, aliases etc for themselves.

 ```bash